lariskelmer/lariskelmer/README.md

 ### Work
-- 🔭 I’m currently an intern on Laboratory of Public Politics at Rio Grande do Norte (RN) State Public Ministry, a.k.a.
-[Ministério Público do RN](http://www.mprn.mp.br/).
+- ⚙️ I’m currently an intern on Laboratory of Public Politics at Rio Grande do Norte (RN) State Public Ministry, a.k.a.
+[Ministério Público do RN](http://www.mprn.mp.br/), as Data Engineering.
+- 👨‍💻 I’m currently an intern on Radix, (https://www.radixeng.com.br/), as Data Scientist - focusing on NLP.

 ###  I’m currently learning